 - A. Pipe shall be schedule 40 black steel with welded, or threaded joints. - B. Pipe smaller than 2" shall be type L hard drawn copper pipe. - Joints shall be silver brazed or compression fittings. - a.
-Solder must meet standards for utilization in a soldered joint suitable for 150 lb service minimum. - C. No Victaulic pipe or fittings.
+Solder must meet standards for utilization in a soldered joint suitable for 150 lb. service minimum. - C. No Victaulic pipe or fittings.

 - D. All changes in direction and branches shall be manufactured fittings. - E. All high points shall have air vents. - 1.
 Automatic air vents shall be installed in mechanical rooms. - 2.
-Manuals air vents shall be installed at each coil. - F. Install dielectric fittings in piping at connections of dissimilar metals. - G. Hot water pipe shall have 300 lb. dielectric unions. - H. T&P ports shall be installed on either side of water coil and equipment. - I. HW pipe shall be supported every 8 feet including vertical runs. - J. Piping shall be sleeved where pipe penetrates walls, floors, or ceilings. - 1.
-Sleeves where piping penetrates walls, floors, or ceiling, do not count as support. - K. Walls shall not be used as piping support.
+Manuals air vents shall be installed at each coil. - F. Install dielectric fittings in piping at connections of dissimilar metals. - G. Hot water pipe shall have 300 lb. dielectric unions. - H. T&P ports shall be installed on either side of water coils, equipment, and within 12" of any installed control device. - I. HW pipe shall be supported every 8 feet including vertical runs. - J. Piping shall be sleeved where pipe penetrates walls, floors, or ceilings. - 1.
+Sleeves where piping penetrates walls, floors, or ceiling, do not count as support. - K. Walls shall not be used as piping support. - L. Expansion tank shall be installed in mechanical plant and correct tank pressure verified.